douglasgreen/outlines/computing/programming_languages/javascript.md

 ### Best Practices

 -   Performance Considerations: Frequent DOM manipulations can lead to performance issues.
-It\'s important to minimize direct DOM manipulations and use techniques like DocumentFragment for batch changes.
+It's important to minimize direct DOM manipulations and use techniques like DocumentFragment for batch changes.
 -   Separation of Concerns: Keep a clear separation between your HTML (structure), CSS (presentation), and JavaScript (behavior) to maintain code readability and maintainability.

 In summary, DOM manipulation in JavaScript is a powerful tool for creating interactive and dynamic web pages.
 It involves understanding the DOM structure, selecting and modifying elements, handling events, and creating or removing elements in a dynamic way.

 ## Advanced Event Handling

 Advanced event handling in JavaScript is a crucial concept for interactive web development, involving sophisticated techniques for managing events triggered by user actions or browser activities.
-Let\'s break down the key topics:
+Let's break down the key topics:

 ### Event Bubbling and Capturing

 Event bubbling and capturing are two phases in the event propagation model that determine how events are routed through the DOM (Document Object Model).

 1.  -   Event Bubbling: In this phase, an event starts from the target element that triggered the event and then bubbles up to the ancestors in the DOM tree.
 For example, if you have a button inside a form inside a div, a click event on the button will first be handled by the button, then by the form, and finally by the div.
     -   Event Capturing (or Trickling): This phase is the opposite of bubbling.
 The event starts from the topmost parent and trickles down to the target element.
-It\'s less common but can be used for specific use cases.
+It's less common but can be used for specific use cases.

 In JavaScript, you can control these behaviors using the `addEventListener` method.
 It accepts a third argument, a Boolean, which, when set to `true`, enables capturing, and when set to `false` (or omitted), enables bubbling.

 ### Custom Events

 Custom events in JavaScript allow you to create your own events that can be dispatched using the `Event` constructor or the more specific constructors like `CustomEvent`.
-This is particularly useful when you want to signal that something has happened in your application that doesn\'t correspond to standard DOM events.
+This is particularly useful when you want to signal that something has happened in your application that doesn't correspond to standard DOM events.

 To create and dispatch a custom event, you would: